 Massonia depressa is one of nearly fifty species of the Massonia genus in South Africa, a member of the Hyacinthaceae family.
-They commonly occur along the west and south coasts, in the Karoo and Eastern Province.
-This one was photographed at the West Coast National Park in winter.
+They commonly occur along the west and south coasts, as well as the Karoo and Eastern Cape.
+This one was photographed in the West Coast National Park in winter.

 The flowers being at ground level, capitalise on an unusual opportunity: they find pollinators among small animals like rodents, including gerbil, who visit them at night.
 These plants have been found to produce little seed when these rodents can’t reach the flowers and the task is left to insects.